theithec/pagetools/docs/pollsandpagetools.rst

     }

-Now a ``TemplatetagWidget`` with the name 'latest_questions' could be created and added to a ``PagetypeArea``.
+Now a ``TemplatetagWidget`` with the name 'latest_questions' can be created and added to a ``PagetypeArea``.

-Now a single question could be added to the menu; there is an entry with all children as subentries, a widget that shows the latest question and questions are searchable.
+Integration so far: a single question can be added to the menu; there is an entry with all children as subentries, a widget that shows the latest question and questions are searchable.

 There is still one problem:
-All question detail pages would have no highlightning for the corresponding menu entry (the ``class="active"`` is missing on the list item).
+All question detail pages would have no highlighting for the corresponding menu entry (the ``class="active"`` is missing on the list item).

 The menu tag expects a parameter ``menukeys`` - a string or a list - that indicates which entries are active.
-For pagetools's models this is done in the ```pagetools.menus.views.SelectedMenuentriesMixin```, so a subclass of ´´polls.views.DetailView´´ that inherits the mixin would be one way.
+For pagetools's models this is done in the ```pagetools.menus.views.SelectedMenuentriesMixin```, so a subclass of ´´polls.views.DetailView´´ that inherits the mixin would solve this.

 Another would one is to overwrite the templates for the questions detail and index view.